-For your convenience, The Movenpick Hotel and Convention Center KLIA* has not only great rooms and amenities, but they also have a bar where you can enjoy a drink in a cool’n’cozy atmosphere.
+For your convenience, The Movenpick Hotel and Convention Center KLIA* has not only great rooms and amenities but also a bar where you can enjoy a drink in a cool’n’cozy atmosphere.

-In the event of an early flight, it might be good staying close to the airport.
+In the event of an early flight, it might be good to stay close to the airport.
 The Movenpick Hotel and Convention Center KLIA* is 7 kilometers from Kuala Lumpur International.

 They have beautifully decorated rooms with a complimentary breakfast.
 Also, there are male- and female-only pools, a spa, and a gym.
 There are restaurants and lounges – and, as I mentioned above, a bar.